Patient education: Acid reflux (gastroesophageal reflux) in infants (Beyond the Basics)

 Reflux medicines — If an infant's symptoms do not improve after a trial of the conservative treatments discussed above, a trial of an acid-suppressing medicine may be recommended.
 There are a number of medicines available for the treatment of acid reflux in adults.
 However, the safety and efficacy of these medicines in infants is quite different.

-- Infants with suspected gastroesophageal reflux disease may benefit from a brief trial of a medicine that blocks acid production in the stomach.
-Omeprazole (Prilosec) and lansoprazole (Prevacid) are best studied in infants.
-If the symptoms do not improve significantly within a few weeks, the medicine is usually stopped.
+●Infants with suspected gastroesophageal reflux disease may benefit from a brief trial of a medicine that blocks acid production in the stomach.
+Omeprazole (Prilosec) and lansoprazole (Prevacid) have been best studied in infants.
+If the symptoms do not improve significantly within a few weeks, the medicine usually should be stopped.

-All of these medicine, even antacids, can cause side effects and are not recommended for infants unless you talk to your child's doctor or nurse first.
+All of these medicines, even antacids, can cause side effects and are not recommended for infants unless you talk to your child's doctor or nurse first.